 In order to be eligible for a LUCSoR research internship, students must be enrolled in the MA Religious Studies programme and must submit an application to the Chair of the Religious Studies programmes, Dr. Corey Williams.
-The full details of each internship, how many spots are available, and the application form will be made available during the first block of semester 1.
-The deadline for applications is 24 November 2023.
-Students will be notified about the outcome of their applications by 8 December 2023.
+The full details of each internship, how many spots are available, and the application form are available here.
+The deadline for applications is 11 December 2020.
+Students will be notified about the outcome of their applications by 18 December 2020.
 If you have any questions about the specifics of the internship projects, feel free to contact the internship supervisors directly.
 If you have general questions about the research internships, please contact Dr. Williams.

 Gain work and/or research experience related to the MA Religious Studies programme.

 Develop the capacity for independent learning and research.

 Develop transferable skills related to communication, project management, and writing reports.

 Process and reflect upon how the internship connects with academic goals and job market possibilities.

 Internship Assignment: 70%

 *The Internship Plan is a completion only assignment.

 For Internal Research Internships:

 *The Research Plan is a completion only assignment.